Mohkam Chand

 Diwan Mokham Chand (died 16 or 29 October 1814) was one of the chief commanders of the Sikh Empire.
-He conquered Attock from the Durrani Afghans in 1813 and subdued the Rajputs in the Hills of Himachal and in Jammu at Jasrota, Chamba, and Basroli.
+He conquered Attock from the Durrani Afghans in 1813 and subdued the Rajputs in the Hills of Himachal and in Jammu at Jasrota, Chamba, and Basohli.
 He also commanded one of the early Sikh expeditions to conquer Kashmir that ended in failure due to bad weather blocking the passes to the valley.
 Mokham Chand was born in a Hindu Khatri family.

 Early life

-Mokham Chand was born in a Hindu Khatri family of a Kochhar background, to Vaisakhi Mal (Note: Alternatively spelt as 'Baisakhi Mal'.), a tradesman of the village Kunjah near Gujrat.
+Mohkam Chand was born in a Hindu Khatri family of a Kochhar background, to Vaisakhi Mal, (Note: Alternatively spelt as 'Baisakhi Mal'.) a tradesman from the village of Kunjah near Gujrat.

-Before taking up work under Ranjit Singh, he had worked under Dal Singh Gill of Akalgarh as a munshi (accountant) until 1804 when Dal Singh would die.
-After Dal Singh Gill's passing, his widow, Sehju, did not get along with Mokham Chand and therefore the latter sought employment elsewhere.
+Before taking up work under Ranjit Singh, he had worked under Dal Singh Gill of Akalgarh as a munshi (accountant) until 1804 when Dal Singh died.
+After Dal Singh Gill's passing, his widow Sehju did not get along with Mohkam Chand and therefore the latter sought employment elsewhere.

-His next stint was with Sahib Singh Bhangi of Gujrat between 1804–1806, where he was appointed to the position of diwan.
-He eventually fell out of favour and was even imprisoned awaiting execution but the wife of Sahib Singh, Chand Kaur, spared his life by assisting his escape.
+His next stint was with Sahib Singh Bhangi of the Bhangi Misl between 1804 and 1806, where he was appointed to the position of diwan.
+He eventually fell out of favour and was even imprisoned awaiting execution, but the wife of Sahib Singh, Chand Kaur, spared his life by assisting his escape.

-He would find work under Maharaja Ranjit Singh in 1806 after his escape from the Bhangis.
+He would find work under Maharaja Ranjit Singh in 1806 after his escape from the Bhangi Misl.